DNA Plant Technology: Fish tomato

 In 1991, DNA Plant Technology applied for and were granted permission to conduct a field test permit for their transgenic fish tomato product (tomato; antifreeze gene; staphylococcal Protein A) from the USDA's Animal and Plant Health Inspection Service.
 This product remains controversial in the history of biotechnology, because an antifreeze gene isolated from an arctic flounder was transgenically inserted into a tomato in an attempt to create a frost-tolerant tomato.
 Although this product was tested in a greenhouse, and may have been tested in the field, it was never commercialized.

 In 1995, DNA Plant Technology unveiled a second generation of a different transgenic tomato and served it at a meeting of its shareholders.
-That same year, DNA Plant Technology sold its wholly owned subsidiary called to Frost Technology Corporation to Simplot.
+That same year, DNA Plant Technology sold its wholly owned subsidiary, Frost Technology Corporation, to Simplot.

 Tobacco

 Via its collaboration with the cigarette company, Brown & Williamson, DNA Plant Technology developed a genetically engineered cultivar of tobacco with a higher nicotine content, based on a high-nicotine strain already owned by Brown & Williamson called Y-1.
 Brown & Williamson and DNA Plant Technology were indicted by the US government for exporting the seeds to Brazil in violation of the Tobacco Seed Export law.